 The use of LQIPs means that the user will see a visual indicator of the images that have not yet loaded.
 If a user quickly scrolls down the page, for example, they'll see the placeholders rather than seeing broken image tags or lots of blank space.

-If you're using our URL-based transformations directly, there are several options which will provide LQIPs that load quickly and with a small file size, and you can see some examples below to help you choose which is best for your design.
+If you're using our URL-based transformations directly, there are several options that will provide LQIPs that load quickly and with a small file size.
+You can see some examples below to help you choose which is best for your own design.

 Comments